 Our society depends heavily on fossil fuels (e.g., oil, natural gas, coal, etc.).
 These resources are not sustainable energy sources and are being depleted at a rapidly increasing rate, leading to concerns regarding dwindling fossil-fuel resources, environmental consequences of CO2 emission, and economic problems.1,2,3,4 There is increasing demand for alternative and sustainable energy sources.
 Biomass is the only renewable and carbon-neutral resource for production of liquid fuels (biofuels) and carbon-based chemicals to replace fossil fuels in the current energy production and conversion system.3,4

-Lignocellulosic biomass (e.g., woods, grass, energy crop, agricultural waste, etc.), which is currently the most abundant and least expensive biomass source, has attracted the most attention as a way to produce biofuels via various thermochemical and biological routes.3,4 Three primary routes have been the focus of the recent research: 1) biochemical conversion to sugars followed by aqueous-phase catalytic and biochemical processing to biofuels; 2) gasification to synthesis gas followed by catalytic conversion to biofuels or alcohols; and 3) pyrolysis or liquefaction to liquid bio-oils followed by catalytic upgrading to biofuels.3,4
+Lignocellulosic biomass (e.g., woods, grass, energy crop, agricultural waste, etc.), which is currently the most abundant and least expensive biomass source, has attracted the most attention as a way to produce biofuels via various thermochemical and biological routes.3,4 Three primary routes have been the focus of the recent research: 1) biochemical or chemical conversion to sugars followed by aqueous-phase catalytic and biochemical processing to biofuels; 2) gasification to synthesis gas followed by catalytic conversion to biofuels or alcohols; and 3) pyrolysis or liquefaction to liquid bio-oils followed by catalytic upgrading to biofuels.3,4

 The first route can only utilize the cellulose and hemicellulose portion of lignocellulosic biomass.
 Pyrolysis integrated with upgrading is considered to be a near-term viable technology for the direct production of biofuels.

-Pyrolysis is the thermal decomposition of lignocellulosic biomass at temperatures between 400 and 550oC in the absence of oxygen.4,5,6 A number of reactions, such as depolymerization, dehydration, and C−C bond cleavage, occur during pyrolysis and lead to the formation of a complex mixture of more than 200 oxygenated compounds.4,5,6 Bio-oils in high yields (up to 80 wt % of dry feed) could be produced with up to 70% of the energy stored in the biomass feedstocks retained.4,5 However, direct use of the produced pyrolysis bio-oil as transportation fuels in standard equipment is problematic because of the high oxygen and water content, which lead to different physical and chemical properties such as high viscosity, corrosiveness, poor volatility, low heating value, and poor stability.6,7,8,9 Therefore, extensive oxygen removal is required to upgrade bio-oils to fuel-range hydrocarbons.
+Pyrolysis is the thermal decomposition of lignocellulosic biomass at temperatures between 400 and 550oC in the absence of oxygen.4,5,6 A number of reactions, such as depolymerization, dehydration, and C−C bond cleavage, occur during pyrolysis and lead to the formation of a complex mixture of more than 200 oxygenated compounds.4,5,6 Bio-oils in high yields (up to 75 wt % of dry feed) could be produced with up to 70% of the energy stored in the biomass feedstocks retained.4,5 However, direct use of the produced pyrolysis bio-oil as transportation fuels in standard equipment is problematic because of the high oxygen and water content, which lead to different physical and chemical properties such as high viscosity, corrosiveness, poor volatility, low heating value, and poor stability.6,7,8,9 Therefore, extensive oxygen removal is required to upgrade bio-oils to fuel-range hydrocarbons.
 Catalytic hydrotreating using solid catalysts in hydrogen is the most common route to upgrade bio-oil by oxygen removal through hydrodeoxygenation and hydrogenation reactions.6,7,8,9

-Currently, one of the primary challenges for pyrolysis followed by hydrotreating is to achieve long-term steady operation, especially for the hydrotreating process in which the thermal instability of the bio-oil and inorganic and sulfur residues in bio-oil could cause significant catalyst deactivation.10,11 The thermal instability of bio-oil has been addressed by low-temperature hydrogenation to stabilize the active species in bio-oil.11,12 Cleanup of bio-oil by removing inorganic residues, which could catalyze repolymerization of bio-oil fractions and deactivate hydrotreating catalysts by deposition, may be valuable.
+Currently, one of the primary challenges for pyrolysis followed by hydrotreating is to achieve long-term steady operation, especially for the hydrotreating process in which the thermal instability of the bio-oil and inorganic and sulfur residues in bio-oil cause significant catalyst deactivation.10,11 The thermal instability of bio-oil has been addressed by low-temperature hydrogenation to stabilize the active species in bio-oil.11,12 Cleanup of bio-oil by removing inorganic residues, which could catalyze repolymerization of bio-oil fractions and deactivate hydrotreating catalysts by deposition, may be valuable.
 Hot-vapor filtration is one of the techniques to effectively reduce the inorganic content in bio-oil by removing char particulates during pyrolysis.13,14,15 Hot-vapor filtration is used downstream of the pyrolysis reactor to separate char fines from the pyrolysis gas/vapor stream at high temperature before condensation of the vapors.13,14,15